stella-cv/stella_vslam/docs/parameters.rst

     * - setup
       - monocular, stereo, RGBD
     * - model
-      - perspective, fisheye, equirectangular, radial_division
+      - perspective, fisheye, equirectangular, radial_division (note: If you want to use stereo_rectifier, you need to specify perspective.)
     * - fx, fy
       - Focal length (pixel)
     * - cx, cy